flink-extended/flink-scala-api/README.md

 * correctly handles `case object`
 * can be extended with custom serializers even for deeply-nested types, as it uses implicitly available serializers in the current scope
-* has no silent fallback to Kryo: it will just fail the compilation in a case when serializer cannot be made
+* `TypeInformation` derivation macro has no silent fallback to Kryo: it will just fail the compilation in a case when serializer cannot be made
 * reuses all the low-level serialization code from Flink for basic Java and Scala types

 Scala serializers are based on a prototype of Magnolia-based serializer framework for Apache Flink, with